Dateline: Kuala Lumpur, Malaysia

 In Costa Rica, for example, anyone with a monthly income of over $2,500 can become a tax resident rather easily, and in nearby Guatemala, you need to make only $1,000 per month to qualify.

-If South America isn’t your cup of tea, then you can head to glamorous Monaco, where you can buy residence or citizenship by investment, or you can move to bustling Kuala Lumpur, Malaysia.
+If South America isn’t your cup of tea, then you can head to glamorous Monaco, where buying real estate can be a gateway to residency, or you can move to bustling Kuala Lumpur, Malaysia.

 However, establishing tax residence in any of these countries comes with some kind of catch.